Last updated on March 27th, 2022 at 09:07 am

 |Speak to a solicitor -||0800 652 1345||Arrange a consultation||Request Callback|

 There will be times where negligence is contested by the defendant or perhaps there is more than one party involved.
-In these situations it is likely that the angle grinding accident claim will go to court with a judge making an informed decision after taking into account evidence presented by the claimant and defendant.
+In these situations, it is likely that the angle grinding accident claim will go to court with a judge making an informed decision after taking into account evidence presented by the claimant and defendant.
 In cases where more than one person/party may have been negligent, it is not the task of the claimant to prove individual levels of negligence, this is where the courts come in.

 Compensation Awards In Angle Grinding Accident Claims

-There are two specific types of compensation for angle grinding accidents which can be claimed as a consequence of an accident caused by negligence.
+There are two specific types of compensation for angle grinding accidents that can be claimed as a consequence of an accident caused by negligence.
 They are better known as general damages (injuries) and special damages (expenses).
 General damages are in effect financial compensation for the injuries directly related to an accident such as:

 - Mental trauma/anguish

-- The victims pain and suffering
+- The victims’ pain and suffering

-- Life altering injuries
+- Life-altering injuries

 While each angle grinding accident claim will be reviewed on its own merits, guidelines produced by the Judicial College are used by the courts and insurance companies as a basis for any compensation awards.
 These guidelines take into account historic compensation payments for similar types of injuries although the judge and insurance companies have a degree of discretion/variation, to reflect the nature of each individual claim.
-In theory the amount of general damages in angle grinding injury claims is an open-ended figure but in practice the Judicial College guidelines are recognised by all parties.
+In theory, the amount of general damages in angle grinding injury claims is an open-ended figure but in practice, the Judicial College guidelines are recognised by all parties.